Find Out How Dried Fruit Is Healthy

 - Dried fruit is high in healthy fats, like omega-3 and omega-6.

 - It’s ideal for fighting anxiety and suppressing appetite.

 - Given its high level of nutrients, many athletes often add dried fruit to their diets for added energy and improved physical performance.

 - Dried fruit is usually considered to be a treat filled with “energy and a positive outlook,” ideal for women who are entering menopause and feel more tired or depressed than before.
 In addition to that, this is the time when you suffer from a loss of calcium from your bones, so it’s important that you eat around 100 grams of dried figs a day – these are especially rich in calcium.

 The best dried fruit you can eat

-Regardless, dried fruit is always a natural resource that will improve your health and it’s definitely worth consuming in moderation.
+Regardless, dried fruit is always a natural resource that will improve your health, and it’s definitely worth consuming in moderation.
 Now let’s see what some of the best options are.

 Dates are great for increasing your concentration levels and mental agility.
 In addition to that, dates are rich in magnesium and calcium, helping you sleep better at night.
 Do you know when you should eat them?
-Try consuming five dates half an hour before you go to bed.
+Try consuming five dates a half an hour before you go to bed.

 4. Dried cranberries